 The major differences between output by industries of Mid North Region and South Australia were:

-- A smaller percentage of output by Rental, Hiring and Real Estate Services (2.7% compared to 7.9%)
+- A smaller percentage of output by Professional, Scientific and Technical Services (1.6% compared to 5.9%)

-- A smaller percentage of output by Professional, Scientific and Technical Services (1.9% compared to 5.7%)
+- A smaller percentage of output by Health Care and Social Assistance (4.5% compared to 8.2%)